thengo1/COMS4995/README.md

 ![GitHub](https://img.shields.io/github/license/thengo1/bbook)

-Bbook is a static website builder that's designed to create a page that's similar to a book.
+Bbook is a static website builder that's designed to create a page that's similar to a (up-and-down) book.

 #### Objective + Manifesto